mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 Idea of distributing the world to hide.
 One player takes ownership of objects they interact with, sends state of those objects to other players.

-...

-# Authority scheme
+Authority scheme.

-(is this section still required?)
+(reader should understand this comes at the cost of security. coop only.)

 ...